grahamjh99/VisionDrive/part-05/capstone-part-05.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Part 5: Presentation + Non-Technical Summary

 ## Overview

-This is it!
-You've made it to the finish line.
-Now that you've finished cleaning, modeling, and tuning your data, you'll need to present your results.
 Whether during an interview or as part of a job, you will frequently have to present your findings to business partners and other interested parties - many of whom won't know anything about data science!

-That's why for Part 5, you'll create a 10-15 minute presentation that delivers the most important insights from your project to a potential audience of non-technical stakeholders.
-You've already done the analytical work, so now it's time to explain your findings for others.
+That's why for Part 5, you'll create a 5-10 minute presentation that delivers the most important insights from your project to a lay audience.
+You've already done the analytical work; now it's time to explain your findings to the public.

-Come up with a detailed slide deck that explains your data, visualizes your model, describes your approach, articulates strengths and weaknesses, and presents specific recommendations.
-Make sure to review your goals, assumptions, and limitations, and convey your work with visualizations, graphics, and storytelling techniques.
-You'll also want to include an appendix that summarizes the more technical aspects of your work.
+Take your findings and share the most important insights from your project to a non-technical audience.
+Tell us the most interesting story about your data.
+Break down your process for a novice audience.
+Make sure to include compelling visuals.
+Time is short, so be sure to practice - and include only the most relevant components of your project.

-Finally, be prepared to explain and defend your model to an inquisitive audience!
+Finally, be prepared to answer questions and explain your choices to an inquisitive audience!

-**Goal:** A public presentation of your project, including an explanation of your model and findings for non-technical audiences.
+**Goal:** A public presentation of your project, including an explanation of your model and findings for a non-technical audience.

 ---

-## Requirements
+## REQUIREMENTS

-Your presentation must:

-- Describe your project in a 10-15 minute presentation
-- Use visuals, graphics, & storytelling techniques
+1. Host a 5-10 minute well-rehearsed presentation of your project for a non-technical audience.
+   - Define technical terms and any basic data science concepts that inform your approach
+   - Don't just deliver the information; tell a story about the problem and solution

+2. Prepare polished visuals or a publicly-suitable slide deck to guide your presentation.
+   - Include graphs and/or visualizations

+3. Make sure you cover the following areas:
+   - Goals
+   - Success Criteria / Metrics
+   - Data
+   - Overall Approach
+   - Basic description of model
+   - Findings
+   - Risks/Limitations
+   - Impact, next steps, conclusions

-- Answer audience questions about your data, model, and findings
+4. Successfully answer questions about your project from your audience.

-Specifically, the content of your presentation presentation should:
-- Review your topic and problem statement
-- Define your goals and success metrics
+#### BONUS

-- Discuss your analysis and modeling approach in layman's terms
+5. Discuss longer term potential of your project and model.
-- Clarify any assumptions and model limitations
-- Present insights and findings from your data
-- Create audience-tailored recommendations based on your findings
-- Include a technical appendix

-- ***Bonus:***

- - Create an interactive demo of your data
    - Describe how you could validate your model's performance over time
    - Explain how you would deploy your model in a production environment

- - Share or adapt your presentation materials into a final blog post that describes your goals, criteria, model, findings, and recommendations for a non-technical audience.
-Link to it in your presentation appendix.
+6. Create a publicly hosted interactive visualization that your audience can use to further access and explore your data and findings.
+   - Bonus points for embedding this into your blog post tutorial!

 ---

 ## Deliverable Format & Submission

+- Format: Interactive graphic presentation, website, or slide deck.
-- A slide deck (or interactive demo) presentation of 10-15 minutes, including:
+- Public presentation of at least 5-10 minutes, with another 5 minutes of questions.
-  - Requirements listed above + relevant visuals
-- Presentations should be prepared for the end of Week 12.

 ---

 ## Suggested Ways to Get Started

-- Work backwards to consider what your audience values and needs to know
-- Don't just assume that your explanations are clear - test your results on others and see what makes sense!
+- Review the information you provided in the "Exective Summary" from Part 4.
+This is the same information you should cover here.
+- The difference is that you should **not** assume that your audience knows anything about your problem, model, or basic data science.
+Structure your presentation as if explaining your model to a non-data science friend.
+- Practice!
+Test your presentation on other GA students or friends and see where they have questions.
 - Include more visuals (and less text) than you think.
 - Don't just read your presentation - deliver it!